Kingdom of Gibraltar: Modern usage in Gibraltar

-As the kingship of Gibraltar is no longer among the titles of the Spanish monarchy, it was customary for titles and arms of conquered territories to be omitted from British regnal claims.

 In 2010, the government of Gibraltar issued coinage bearing the title “Queen of Gibraltar”.
 The title appeared on most Gibraltar and UK government documents when referencing Queen Elizabeth II in relation to Gibraltar.
 Following her death and the accession and proclamation of King Charles III in Gibraltar, Chief Minister Fabian Picardo has referred to him as “King of Gibraltar”.
 On February 4, 2024, Gibraltar announced that they would present coins bearing the royal cypher of King Charles III at the Berlin Money Fair.